-The 3/8" Double Expansion Anchor requires a 3/4" hole to be drilled in the base material (concrete, block, and brick).
+The anchor requires a 3/4" hole to be drilled in the base material (Concrete, Block, and Brick).
 The hole should be drilled with carbide tipped bit that meets ANSI standards and used in a hammer drill.

 The designated size of the anchor refers to the inside diameter 3/8" of the anchor or the diameter of the threaded rod or bolt that can be inserted into it.